-ed with the
+ed with the 60% 80% 100%

-Sexual Violence Experiences Since the Beginning of the School Year (Fall 2016) Report Contents M Percent of survey res Report Introduction Quick Takes Survey respondents who experienced the fc experienced at least one instance of sexual misconduct Survey Methods • Seven percent of respondents experienced at Someone fondled, kissed, or rubbed u least one incident of sexual misconduct at against the private areas of my body 7% least one time since the beginning of the Demographics school vear.
-Someone TRIED to sexually penetra Campus Climate and • Respondents most commonly experienced me someone fondling, kissing, or rubbing against Percecntage of respondents that Harassment experienced at least one incident of the private areas of their body or removing Someone sexually penetrated n sexual misconduct at least one time some of their clothes.
-Prevention Training and since the beginning of the school year. • Over one guarter of female respondents Student Knowledge Someone TRIED to perform or al sex (experienced unwanted sexual contact prior to n=908 me or make me give them oral sex college.
-Sexual Violence Someone performed oral sex on me Experiences made me give them oral sex All Students Perpetrator Behavior, n= 892 Relationship, Location of the Incident Has anyone had or attempted to have Note unwanted sexual contact with you prior to Reporting an Incident going to college?
-Respondents were only asked this quest they indicated they experienced at least Stalking incident of sexual misconduct at least or time since the beginning of the school y Partner Violence 23% Community Behaviors Yes Notes Community Attitudes No Respondents were not asked details about ■ Un sure the unwanted contact prior to college.
-EAB Resources • Ensure that your institution's training and resources address this population of 75% students who come to campus having already experienced sexual violence.
+Sexual Violence Experiences Since the Beginning of the School Year (Fall 2016)

+- Seven percent of respondents experienced at least one incident of sexual misconduct at least one time since the beginning of the school year. - Respondents most commonly experienced someone fondling, kissing, or rubbing against the private areas of their body or removing some of their clothes. - Over one quarter of female respondents experienced unwanted sexual contact prior to college.

+Survey respondents who experienced at least one instance of sexual misconduct n = 908

+Percecntage of respondents that experienced at least one incident of sexual misconduct at least one time since the beginning of the school year.

+Percent of survey res experienced the fo

+Someone fondled, kissed, or rubbed against the private areas of my body

+Someone TRIED to sexually penetra me

+Someone sexually penetrated n

+Someone TRIED to perform oral sex of me or make me give them oral sex n = 892

+Someone performed oral sex on me made me give them oral sex

+All Students

+Note

-spondents who nonconsensually sllowing one or more times...
+Respondents were only asked this quest they indicated they experienced at least incident of sexual misconduct at least or time since the beginning of the school y spondents who nonconsensually allowing one or more times...

+Notes

+- Respondents were not asked details about the unwanted contact prior to college. - Ensure that your institution's training and resources address this population of students who come to campus having already experienced sexual violence.

-tion if one ne 'ear.
+tion if one ne ear.
+Avg. n= 81

-<< PREVIOUS

-NEXT >>
+Perpetrator Behavior, Relationship, and Location of the Incident

+Ouick Takes

-Perpetrator Behavior, Relationship, and Location of the Incident Report Contents Did the person(s) who did one or more of the Ouick Takes Report Introduction unwanted behaviors do them by... • Half of respondents who experienced Survey Methods Catching you off guard or ignoring unwanted sexual contact were caught 50% non-verbal cues or looks? off guard by the perpetrator or the Demographics perpetrator ignored the respondent's Taking advantage when you were incapacitated 48% non-verbal cues. (e.g., too drunk, high, asleep, or out of it)?
-Campus Climate and • The unwanted behavior was most Showing displeasure, criticizing your sexuality or 19% commonly perpetrated by an attractiveness, or getting angry? acquaintance or peer.
-Telling lies, threatening to end a relationship Prevention Training and 16% Common locations of incidents of or to spread rumors about you,...
-Student Knowledge unwanted sexual contact were an offcampus residence, on-campus Threatening you with being outed?
-9% residence or a fraternity.
-Sexual Violence Using force or having a weapon?
-8% Threatening to physically harm you or Perpetrator Behavior, 5% someone close to you?
-Relationship, Location of 0% 20% 40% Avg. n= 81 Reporting an Incident the Incident
+- Half of respondents who experienced unwanted sexual contact were caught off guard by the perpetrator or the perpetrator ignored the respondent's non-verbal cues. - The unwanted behavior was most commonly perpetrated by an acquaintance or peer. - · Common locations of incidents of unwanted sexual contact were an offcampus residence, on-campus residence or a fraternity.

-Harassment

-Experiences
+Did the person(s) who did one or more of the unwanted behaviors do them by...

+non-verbal cues or looks?
+Taking advantage when you were incapacitated (e.g., too drunk, high, asleep, or out of it)?

+Showing displeasure, criticizing your sexuality or attractiveness, or getting angry?

+Telling lies, threatening to end a relationship or to spread rumors about you,...

+Threatening you with being outed?

+Using force or having a weapon?

+Threatening to physically harm you or someone close to vou?

 Relationship to the perpetrator % Count

-No. 1 Acquaintance or peer 35% 26
+No. 1 o.
+1 Acquaintance or peer 26

 No. 2 No prior relationship 32% 24

 No. 3 Friend 28% 21

-Y

 Locati on of the incident % Count

 No. 1 Off-campus residence 42% 31

 No. 2 On-campus residence 19% 14

 No. 3 Fraternity 15% 11